millxing/Patchlets/README.md

 - Executables: I have standalone .exe versions available and will add them to this repository shortly.

 - Known bugs: Crashes when two patchlets with Core Audio are combined.

+- Partnership: If anyone wants to help with any of this, just let me know.